fastice/GrIMPNotebooks/README.md

 ## Caveats

 These notebooks rely on http network transfers, which can be flaky.
-So for some crashes, you need not be crazy to repeat the same procedure and expect a different result.
+So for some crashes, you need not be crazy to repeat the same procedure over and over and expect a different result (at least not for the first few tries).